Hello, everyone! I am Hao Sun from linguistics department, SUNY at Buffalo. I'm a Ph.D candidate in the linguistics department.

 2. Cognitive Modeling: the learning of verbs and argument structures, working with Professor John Pate, in particular graph approaches and non-linear dimensionality reduction.

-3. Grammar Induction: Unsupervised parsing, working with Professor John Pate.
+3. Grammar Induction: Unsupervised parsing, working with Dr. John Pate.

 2. Machine Learning: Bayesian Nonparametrics and Nonlinear Dimensionality Reduction.